Yoga Teacher Training

 Community supported places are offered at £1,800.

 As we are a small independent training, the number of reduced-fee places available depends on the overall size of the cohort.
-These places are therefore confirmed once the minimum number of trainees has been reached.
+These places are confirmed once the minimum number of trainees has been reached.

 If you would like to apply for a community supported place, please email us with a short reflection (around half a page) sharing a little about yourself and how this opportunity would support your journey.